 Carlos Echeverría-Estrada

-Carlos holds vast experience in mixed methods designs and complexity-aware approaches to monitoring, evaluation, and learning.
-He also serves as presenter and instructor to support NORC’s International Programs Department (INPRO) capacity building initiatives and trainings including learning agendas, mixed methods for data collection, evaluation use, and analytical software.
+Carlos holds vast experience in mixed methods design and complexity-aware approaches to monitoring, evaluation, learning, and adaptation.
+He also serves as presenter and instructor to support NORC’s International Programs Department (INPRO) capacity building initiatives including learning agendas, pause and reflect sessions, mixed methods for data collection and analysis, evaluation utilization, and other evaluation and applied research frameworks.

-During his most recent period at NORC, he has led evaluation and research projects across Africa, Eastern Europe, and Latin America in close coordination with local experts and data collection partners to conduct large-scale surveys, semi-structured interviews, focus group discussions, and site observations.
+During his most recent period at NORC, he has led evaluation and research projects across Africa, Eastern Europe, and Latin America in close coordination with local experts, implementation partners, and data collection partners to conduct large-scale surveys, qualitative fieldwork, and mixed methods analysis embedded into systems thinking.
 His proficiency in French and Spanish allows him to increase INPRO’s sensitivity to local contexts in his projects and facilitate teamwork.
-Carlos has served as the main liaison with USAID and the Department of Labor to collaborate in designing studies and formulating evaluation questions.
-He has led teams to accommodate and address the learning opportunities of clients and implementation partners, allocate adequate resources to projects tasks, foster staff members’ learning, and meet contractual deadlines.
+Carlos has served as Project Director to clients within the U.S. Federal Government, the International Development Bank, other governments and nonprofit organizations to lead and collaborate in designing studies and theories of change in the fields of education, labor rights, and sexual violence.
+He has led multidisciplinary teams to garner and address stakeholders’ learning needs, allocate adequate resources to projects tasks, foster staff members’ learning, meet contractual deadlines, and provide actionable results and recommendations.

 Education